Doenja/webcomponent-workshop/README.md

 ## Creating a webcomponent

-1. Create a class that will define your webcomponent
+1. Create a class that will define your webcomponent.

 ```
 class MyComponent extends HTMLElement {
-  connectedCallback() {
-    this.innerHTML = `<h1>Hello world</h1>`;

 }
-}
 ```

-2. Register your new custom element, after your class, using the CustomElementRegistry.define() method
+2. Register your new custom element, after your class, using the CustomElementRegistry.define() method.
+The first argument will be the name of your custom tag, the second argument should be your class name.

+> The name of your tag has to contain at least one dash.
+This is to avoid you from creating custom tags with the same name as other existing tags.

 ```
 ...
 customElements.define('my-component', MyComponent);
 ```

-3. Add your new webcomponent in your html file
+3. Add your new webcomponent in your html file.

 ```
 <my-component></my-component>
 ```

 4. Add a constructor in your class and call the super method.
+The constructor is used for basic initialization of your component.

 ```
 class MyComponent extends HTMLElement {